What Would Jefferson do? Time Traveling at Thomas Jefferson’s Monticello

-My wife is sitting there slack-jawed at this yarn.
-“Did you ask him about Sally Hemmings?” she asks, intrigued, as so many people are, by the fact that Jefferson slept with his slave for many years and fathered several children by her.
+My wife is sitting there slack-jawed.
+“Did you ask him about Sally Hemmings?”
+She is intrigued, as so many people are, by the fact that Jefferson slept with his slave and fathered several children by her.

 “So what was your take away, Clive?”
-I ask, rather glad this whole charade is coming to an end.
+I ask, rather glad this whole farce is coming to an end.

-I start to pull away, but my wife holds me back.
+I thank Clive and start to back away, but my wife holds me back.
 “Hold on,” she says.
 “I want to ask Clive something.”